FIRST-Tech-Challenge/ftcdocs/docs/source/manufacturing/3d_printing/printer_choice/high_end_printers/high_end_printers.rst

 * Replacement parts are proprietary from Bambu Lab (albeit well-priced)
 * Carbon Fiber rods can wear out over time
 * Reliant on Bambu Lab for future firmware/software updates
-* This printer doesn't shine if you don't use it for advanced filaments, and may not be worth the cost if you don't plan to.
+* This printer doesn't shine if you don't use it for advanced filaments, and may not be worth the cost if you don't plan to

 .. image:: images/bambulabx1c.png
   :align: center